Washington Navy Yard shooting: Reports of other shooters

 On the day of the shooting, Washington Chief of Police Cathy L. Lanier initially said that police were searching for a white male wearing khaki military fatigues and a beret, who had allegedly been seen with a handgun, and a black male wearing olive military fatigues and carrying a long gun.
 The white male was later identified and deemed not to be a suspect.
 The black male was not identified.
-At 7:00 p.m., officials ruled out the possibility of other shooters, but were still seeking one other person for possible involvement.
+At 7:00 p.m., officials ruled out the possibility of another shooter, but were still seeking one other person for possible involvement.

 Security precautions

 On September 16, many roadways and bridges were temporarily closed, and flights out of Ronald Reagan Washington National Airport were temporarily suspended.
 Eight schools were locked down, with the closest, Brent Elementary School, being locked down until 1 PM.
 Shortly after 3:00 p.m., United States Senate buildings went on lock-down for about an hour "out of an abundance of caution", according to the Senate Sergeant at Arms.
 The Washington Nationals baseball team postponed their scheduled evening game, owing to the proximity of Nationals Park to the Navy Yard area (the facilities are close enough to share a Metro station).

 The Navy Yard reopened and resumed usual operations on September 19, 2013.
 Building 197 reopened on February 2, 2015.
 In October 2013, the Navy announced a repair-and-restoration contract for the building; the contract indicated that "the repairs shall be done in a manner that changes the feel, finish, appearance and layout of the space, creating a different sense of place and mitigating the psychological and emotional impacts that the facility itself could have on returning occupants".
 The building, renamed after Joshua Humphreys, reopened in 2015.
 The renovations, costing approximately $44 million, include a reflection area and new visitors' entrance, new flooring, furnishings, and an updated cafeteria.